Representation of integers by sparse binary forms: Acknowledgements

 \section{Acknowledgements}

+The authors are very grateful to the anonymous referee for very helpful suggestions.
 This article was written while Akhtari was a visitor at the \emph{Max Planck Institute for Mathematics in Bonn}.
 Akhtari acknowledges the MPIM constant support for her research and collaboration, and in particular both authors are grateful for the opportunity to meet and advance this project in Bonn.
-The authors acknowledge the generous support of FIM, \emph{Forschungsinstitut f\"ur Mathematik}, for the hospitality and providing stimulating research atmosphere, especially during Akhtari's visits to Z\"urich in 2018 and 2019.
-Akhtari's research is supported by the NSF grant DMS-1601837.
+The authors acknowledge the support from FIM, \emph{Forschungsinstitut f\"ur Mathematik}, and are thankful to FIM for the hospitality and providing stimulating research atmosphere, especially during Akhtari's visits to Z\"urich in 2018 and 2019.
+Akhtari's research is partially supported by the NSF grant DMS-1601837 and \emph{Simons Foundation's collaboration grant for mathematicians}.
 Bengoechea's research is supported by SNF grant 173976.